ejbaran/docs-1/docs/reference/sdks/migration.md

         </td>
         <td>
             ```java
-            // Not implemented, use V1
+            // not implemented, use V1
             ```
         </td>
     </tr>